MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/session/session-bindsubscription-method.md

 ---
 title: "Session.BindSubscription Method"
-description: "Binds the event subscriber methods in the codeunit to the current codeunit instance for handling the events that they subscribe to.
-This essentially activates the subscriber functions for the codeunit instance." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Binds the event subscriber methods in the codeunit to the current codeunit instance for handling the events that they subscribe to." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na